stevana/stateful-pbt-with-fakes/README-unprocessed.md

 In the sequential case a precondition is a contract that needs to be fulfilled by the client before the command is issued.
 In the parallel case there are multiple clients, so it could be the case that one client unknowingly breaks another clients precondition.

-E.g. `Fork [Write "a" "foo", Delete "a"]`, where the precondition for both commands is that `"a"` exists.
+For example `Fork [Write "a" "foo", Delete "a"]`, where the precondition for both commands is that `"a"` exists.
 If `Delete` gets executed first then it would break `Write`'s precondition.

-One idea might be to drop all preconditions in the parallel case and make all commands be able to fail gracefully instead of crashing, e.g. `Write_ (Either DoesntExist ())`.

-XXX: make counter or queue example into one of such examples:

-The problem with this approach is that examples such as the ticket dispenser have initialisation commands such as `New` which create a ticket dispenser reference upon which the later commands depend on, so without preconditions forbidding more than one `New` we can end up generating: `Fork New New`, which doesn't make sense.
-It should also be noted that making `New` fail gracefully when a `New` has already been executed would need a global boolean flag, which is ugly.

 The solution to the precondition problem is to check that they hold in all possible interleavings of a `Fork`, which is what `parallelSafe` does: